shivshaktiss17/Sentiment_Analysis_using_LSTM/README.md

 # Sentiment_Analysis_using_LSTM
-Sentimental analysis trained on idbm reviews
+Sentimental analysis trained on IMDb reviews